mkromberg/jswc/docs/Usage/Initialisation.md

 as replacements for the system functions `⎕WC`, `⎕WS`, etc.

 If you would like to use a different prefix letter for these functions, you can provide a left argument to change the names.
-For example,
+For example:

 `'x' EWC.Init 'Browser'`

 Will create functions `xWC`, `xWS` etc, and start EWC in Browser mode.

+## EWC.NOIDQ

+If you want to experiment interactively, rather than call `eDQ`, you must set `EWC.NOIDQ←0` to allow "Interactive DQ" (apologies for the negative switch name) before creating objects.
+This will probably change soon.

 # 'Multi' Mode